 UPPS No. 02.05.01

-Sr. Reviewer: Director, Financial Aid and Scholarships and Chair, Financial Aid Advisory, Appeals, and Scholarship Awards Committee
+Sr. Reviewer: Assistant Vice President, Financial Aid and Scholarships and Chair, Financial Aid Advisory, Appeals, and Scholarship Awards Committee

-These policy guidelines establish principles, policies and responsibilities for coordination of scholarship activities throughout Texas State University.
+- The guidelines presented in this document establish principles, policies, and responsibilities for the coordination of scholarship activities throughout Texas State University.

 RESPONSIBILITIES OF THE FINANCIAL AID ADVISORY, APPEALS, AND SCHOLARSHIP AWARDS COMMITTEE

-The Financial Aid Advisory, Appeals, and Scholarship Awards Committee (composed of two students, seven faculty, two academic deans or their designees, director of Financial Aid and Scholarships, director of Undergraduate Admissions or a designee, and a representative from both Students Affairs and University Advancement) is responsible for the development of general policy regarding the award of all undergraduate scholarships.
-In addition, while they do not specifically select scholarship recipients, the committee members will conduct a review and overall assessment of the applications received from students who wish to be considered for university scholarships awarded by Financial Aid and Scholarships.
+The Financial Aid Advisory, Appeals, and Scholarship Awards Committee will be composed of at least two students, seven faculty, two academic deans or their designees, head of Financial Aid and Scholarships, head of Undergraduate Admissions or designee, and a representative from both Student Affairs and University Advancement.
+The Committee is responsible for the development of general policy regarding the awarding of undergraduate scholarships administered by Financial Aid and Scholarships (including the university’s national and assured scholarships).
+In addition, while the Committee does not specifically select scholarship recipients, the members will recommend scholarship ranking formulas or conduct a review and overall assessment of the applications received from students who wish to be considered for university scholarships awarded by Financial Aid and Scholarships.
 Financial Aid and Scholarships will then award these scholarships.

-conducting reviews and overall assessments of scholarship applications for which Financial Aid and Scholarships has awarding responsibility; and
+conducting reviews and overall assessments of scholarship applications, as well as scholarship awarding formulas, for which Financial Aid and Scholarships has awarding responsibility; and

 serving as the final body for appeals pertaining to financial aid eligibility and athletic scholarships.